Ester Sihite, Ph.D. (she/her)

 Focus areas: staff and faculty engagement, campus partnerships, LEAD 152 | Dialogue Lab: Exploring and Cultivating our Capacity to Engage Across Difference, Certificate in Critical Consciousness & Anti-Oppressive Praxis program

 Zayna Seyedi (she/her)

 Assistant Director | firstname.lastname@example.org

 Zayna Seyedi is a first-generation college graduate originally from the Bay Area.
 She received her M.A. in Higher Education and Student Affairs from the University of San Francisco and her B.A. in Political Science from San José State University.
 Her passion and research focuses on ensuring equitable outcomes for underrepresented students in higher education; as well as increasing institutional support and access to resources for all students.
 Zayna is a co-instructor of Psych 103F: Intergroup Communication Facilitation.
 The course prepares undergraduate and graduate students to facilitate courageous conversations across identity; rooted in vulnerability, story sharing, and critical self reflection.

-Focus areas: PSYCH 103F, Peer Facilitation Program, Dialogue Grant Program
+Focus areas: PSYCH 103F, Peer Facilitation Program, LINKS, Dialogue Grant Program

 Jeannie Yamazaki (she/they)

 Originally from Valhalla, New York, Jeannie lived and worked in Japan before coming to Stanford.
 She earned her B.S. from Cornell University, where as a dialogue facilitator and peer counselor, she became passionate about human connection.
 Continuing now as a Program Coordinator for the IBIC, she aims to facilitate connection – with ourselves and one another – as a means to disrupt, dismantle, and heal from oppressive systems.
 In her free time, Jeannie loves to listen to audiobooks, cook good food (or attempt to, anyway), and go on walks.